mindscan-de/FuriousIron-Indexer/README.md

 ## Query Plan Compiler 3search, filterw,

 * build a query plan and and a query plan optimizer, which can be executed in parallel and/or distributed.
+* the query plan should solve the following issues, the minus operator should work on docment IDs level rather than word content level, maybe by using a previous search result.

 ## Incremental Preview Extension